*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Continue on Las Ramblas.
 On the left, turn left on Carrer de Colom, and you’ll see the charming Plaça Reial.
 This is a large square surrounded by bars and restaurants with an iconic fountain.
 Notice the light posts – they were designed by a young Antoni Gaudí!
 Get your butt back on Las Ramblas.

-Cross the street on Passeig del Colom, and you’ll see the Rambla del Mar, a wooden bridge and breezy port area.
-(If you cross, you’ll see the Maremagnum Shopping Center and Barcelona Aquarium.
-If you’re planning to go on the Las Golondrinas Boat Tour, you can take it here also.)
+Cross the street on Passeig del Colom, and you’ll see the Rambla del Mar, a wooden bridge and a breezy port area.
+(If you cross, you’ll see the Maremagnum Shopping Center and Barcelona Aquarium.)

 Walk toward Carrer d’Avinyó, a street of local design and fashion.
 Pick up some classic Catalan shoes called espardenyes at La Manual Alpargatera.
 The displays are beautiful!
 Now go towards the Plaça Sant Jaume, a square used for events and demonstrations.
 It used to be the center during Roman times! when Barcelona was called Barcino.
 It’s flanked by buildings of the Barcelona City Council and the Palau de la Generalitat.
 No need to hang out here long.
 See it and move on!